earthctzn/daily-word/NOTES.md

 5. ask for input
 6. based on input display list of words for that month
 7. ask for input
-8. based on input scrape the missing data for the word and save it then display all data.
+8. based on input scrape the missing data for the word, save the collected data then display all data.
 9. ask for input
+10. Here we can start looping the menu options for the user.